AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 6. Explain usage of synchronisation mechanisms on examples from your code.
 ---
 ## TASK SOLUTION:
+Source code contains implementation of a solution for the Feasting Savages problem with multiple chefs.
+The implementation can be found in file [feasting_savages.py](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/blob/04/feasting_savages.py)

+To execute the program you need to have  `fei.ppds` module installed.
+It can be done via `pip install --user fei.ppds`.
+Source code contains `if __name__ == "__main__"` idiom, so the program will be executed when you run the file.
+When you run the file, 8 threads will be created.
+5 threads represent the savages, the remaining three represent chefs.
+The treads execute their function in an infinite loop.

 ### What is the Feasting Savages problem?
 The Feasting Savages problem is another example of synchronisation problem in which we need to solve problem of mutual exclusion of different types of processes during program execution.